neelsoumya/getting-_started_data_science/README.md

-* If you get stuck conceptually or want to learn the basics of statistics, you can consult the free ISLR (Introduction to Statistical Learning) book
+* If you get stuck conceptually or want to learn the basics of statistics, you can consult the free Introduction to Statistical Learning (ISLR) book

     * https://www.statlearning.com/s/ISLRSeventhPrinting.pdf